jimba86/mediumish-theme-jekyll/_posts/2018-06-12-powerful-things-markdown-editor.md

 ---
 layout: post
-title:  "Powerful things you can do with the Markdown editor"
+title:  "Powerful things to do with the Markdown"
 author: James
 categories: [ Jekyll, tutorial ]
 image: assets/images/16.jpg